yuichielectric-enterprise/reading-times-to-azure/README.md

 travis encrypt TOKEN=$GITHUB_TOKEN --add  -e https://travis.octodemo.com/api --debug
 ```
 As the script currently runs as user `bas` you also have to update the script `bogus-status-check.sh`.

+There is a brief [Example Demonstration Guide](docs/example-demo-guide.md) in the docs directory.